Bacterial Dysbiosis: Why This Insidious Gut Problem Could Be The Root Of All Your Health Problems

 You are less human than you think.
 In fact, one could say you are a sophisticated host for the microbiome!
 At 100 trillion, your gut contains 10x more beneficial microbes than your own human cells.

 Each one of these various strands of bacteria, viruses, fungi, and parasites in your microbiome influence practically every area of your health including your hormones, digestion, and immunity - it even plays a role in your mental and emotional health!
 So much so, that researchers even refer to your gut as your “second brain” since your gut and brain were formed from the same tissue while you were developing in the womb.
 Studies also show that 50% of dopamine and 95% of serotonin are found in your gut.

-A healthy microbiome is necessary for mental, emotional, and physical wellbeing.
+A healthy microbiome is necessary for mental, emotional, and physical well-being.
 But there is one thing I see that gets in the way for a lot of people: Bacterial dysbiosis (an imbalance in your gut bacteria).
-In my telehealth functional medicine clinic, I’ve seen bacterial dysbiosis be both a trigger and symptom of health problems.
+In my telehealth functional medicine clinic, I’ve seen bacterial dysbiosis be both a trigger and a symptom of health problems.
 I actually see it so often that it was a main inspiration for my newest book, Gut Feelings, and played a role in the gut-feelings quiz I created to help assess the health of your gut-feelings connection.

 ARTICLE CONTINUES BELOW